erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-useEffect tells your component to do something after every render.
-React will remember the callback being passed in, and call it after the DOM updates. useEffect is placed inside our function component because we want to have access to our local state count.
-Additionally useEffect runs after every render, therefore it is like a componentDidMount, componentDidUpdate, and componentWillUnMount all in one.
+`useEffect()` tells your component to do something after every render.

+React will remember the callback being passed in, and call it after the DOM updates.

+`useEffect()` is placed inside our function component because we want to have access to our local state count.

+Additionally `useEffect()` runs after every render, therefore it is like a `componentDidMount()`, `componentDidUpdate()`, and `componentWillUnMount()` all in one.

 **Optimizing Performance by Skipping Effects**